, ,

 How I Built a CustomGPT to Manage Development Invoices and Bill Payments at RV@Olympic

-As we are currently working to develop our RV park, RV@Olympic, we are dealing with the all too familiar monotonous processes that come with any development project.
+As we are currently working to develop our new RV park at Olympic National Park, RV@Olympic, we are dealing with the all too familiar monotonous processes that come with any development project.
 One of these tasks is organizing, managing, and processing invoices to pay our subcontractors.
 It is a repeatable task that is ripe for automation.
 While not 100% automated, using a CustomGPT I’ve just built has made this time-consuming process a lot easier.
 Inspired by Spencer’s post on Connecting a Google Doc to Your Custom GPT, I decided to share a version 1.0 of the RV@Olympic Invoice Manager and show you how you can do this as well.

 Note on Security.
 This post is not covering authentication methods.
 For a Google Sheet containing proprietary and confidential applications, consider adding authentication processes.